 Japan-France Foreign Ministers' Telephone Talks

-On February 13 at 9:25 P.M. for approximately 15 minutes, Mr. Fumio Kishida, Minister for Foreign Affairs, held telephone talks with H.E.
-Mr. Laurent Fabius, Minister of Foreign Affairs of the French Republic.
+On January 17, Mr. Fumio Kishida, Minister for Foreign Affairs of Japan, had telephone talks with H.E.
+Mr. Laurent Fabius, Minister of Foreign Affairs of the French Republic, for about 15 minutes from 5:30 P.M.
+(Japan Time) concerning the hostage of Japanese nationals in Algeria.
 The overview of the talks is as follows.

 - (* The foregoing is a provisional translation.
-The date indicated above denotes the date of issue of the original in Japanese.)
+The date indicated above denotes the date of issue of the original press release in Japanese.)